 Groundwater quality in wells near the ocean is of considerable importance because this is the most likely area where intrusion of seawater would first be detected.
-The southern coastal nested monitoring wells are monitored under agreement with San Luis Obispo County and are scheduled to provide quarterly water quality sampling of general mineral and physical water quality constituents subject to access constraints for the protection of endangered species (Figure 1-3).
-In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested well site 13K2-K6 adjacent to Oso Flaco Lake and recommends replacement.
+The southern coastal monitoring wells nest are monitored under agreement with San Luis Obispo County and are scheduled to provide quarterly water quality sampling of general mineral and physical water quality constituents subject to access constraints for the protection of endangered species (Figure 3-3).
+In addition to monitoring this coastal site for water quality, the TG has assessed the cost of updating coastal monitoring near the former nested well site 13K2-K6 adjacent to Oso Flaco Lake and recommends replacement of these wells.

-Shallow groundwater in some places has high concentrations of total dissolved solids, chloride, and nitrate.
+Shallow groundwater in some places has high concentrations of total dissolved solids, chloride, sulfate and nitrate.
 Similarly, some wells completed in the principal aquifers are known to produce water with elevated nitrate, manganese, and iron concentrations.
 No other water quality constituents are known to restrict local use of groundwater supplies for domestic or irrigation purposes.

-In 2013, a few wells producing groundwater from the principal production aquifer had water quality data; such monitoring is not conducted every year for all wells.
+In 2014, approximately 20 wells producing groundwater from the principal production aquifer had water quality data; such monitoring is not conducted every year for all wells.
 In addition, there was water quality monitoring of shallow wells, generally for environmental monitoring and compliance (Figure 3-3).